It is a common misconception that employees receive severance whereas those who are characterized as contractors don’t.

-For example, in Keenan v Canac Kitchens4, Lawrence and Marilyn Keenan were originally employees of Canac Kitchens (Canac), beginning in 1976 and 1983 respectively, until Canac unilaterally changed their status to that of a contractor in 1987 until their termination in 2009.
+For example, in Keenan v Canac Kitchens4, Lawrence and Marilyn Keenan were originally employees of Canac Kitchens (Canac), beginning in 1976 and 1983 respectively until Canac unilaterally changed their status to that of a contractor in 1987 until their termination in 2009.

-The issue before the Court was whether Mr. and Mrs. Keenan were dependent contractors, rather than independent ones, such that they would be entitled to severance.5 Ultimately, the Court held that they were, and awarded them each 26 months severance, with the former determination based largely on the fact that they:
+The issue before the Court was whether Mr. and Mrs. Keenan was dependent contractors, rather than independent ones, such that they would be entitled to severance.5 Ultimately, the Court held that they were, and awarded them each 26 months severance, with the former determination based largely on the fact that they: